 Despite her personal insecurities and general lack of confidence, Max has a deep passion for photography.
 Her parents are of very modest income but recognize Max’s commitment to her interests.
-Max’s family moved to Seattle when she was young but after a nationally famous photographer begins teaching at Blackwell her parents allow her to return for a highly sought after education.
+Max’s family moved to Seattle when she was young, but after a nationally famous photographer began teaching at Blackwell, her parents allowed her to return for a highly sought-after education.

 Aside from Mark Jefferson’s charm and relaxed demeanor, the rest of Blackwell Academy is in constant motion.
 The students of the academy are shown to be relatively calm but the appearance of the school implies larger but unseen issues.
 There is strong implication that bullying at the school is rampant, staff members are incompetent or overcompensating for hidden issues and that social status at the academy has actual ramifications for graduation.